Peggy: Spit it out!

-- The Powerpuff Girls: In the season 2 episode "Birthday Bash", the girls celebrate their birthday with all of Townsville.
-However, Mojo Jojo, Princess and HIM all seize the opportunity to attack and hopefully kill the girls with their "gifts" (Mojo sends a giant robot, Princess a missile, and HIM a giant, living pinata).
-The Amoeba Boys also make an attempt to harm the girls with Voodoo Dolls, but screw up as usual.
+- The Powerpuff Girls (1998): In the season 2 episode "Birthday Bash", the titular girls celebrate their birthday with all of Townsville.
+Mojo Jojo, Princess and HIM all seize this opportunity to attack and hopefully kill the girls with their "gifts" (Mojo sends a giant robot, Princess a missile, and HIM a giant, living pinata).
+The Amoeba Boys also make an attempt to harm the girls with voodoo dolls, but screw up as usual.

 - A ruined birthday celebration is discussed briefly in Rugrats when Stu mentions Dil spitting up on his birthday cake.

 - In the episode "Radio Bart", Bart's birthday party ends up being underwhelming when his presents are really lame (such as a label maker, a cactus, and a matching suit) and he doesn't like some of the guests who attend.